hellvita/go-it-first-project/README.md

 # go-it-first-project

-# add some text to see diferents in git bash
+# add some text to see the difference in git bash